davej23/attention-mechanism-unet/README.md

 + Run model-evaluate.py.

 ## Releases
-+ Models.zip -- Pre-trained models of U-Net and AM U-Net on Regular and Regular (Augmented) data (NOT YET UP TO DATE)
++ Models.zip -- Pre-trained models of U-Net and AM U-Net on Regular and Regular (Augmented) data.
+(NOT YET UP TO DATE)
-+ amazon-processed-larger.zip -- Folder of numpy .npy arrays of processed GeoTIFFs from Large
-+ amazon-processed-regular.zip -- Folder of numpy .npy arrays of processed data from Regular
++ amazon-processed.zip -- Contains folders of numpy .npy arrays of processed Large and Regular datasets.